irwine-young/Deep-learning-challenge/README.md

 These optimisation were made by altering the number of hidden layers and number of nodes for the model, which still yield a lower accuracy. (<0.75)

-However, for optimisation 4, instead of dropping the "Name" feature in the initial dataset, we've include the "Name" into the neural network model, replace all the bin count of < 50 as others tio simplify the "Names" feature column.
+However, for optimisation 4, instead of dropping the "Name" feature in the initial dataset, we've include the "Name" into the neural network model, replace all the bin count of < 50 as others to simplify the "Names" feature column.
 This model yields better accuracy than the initial 4 models with only nodes and layers modifications.

 # Optimisation 4:
 268/268 - 1s - loss: 0.5677 - accuracy: 0.7620 - 541ms/epoch - 2ms/step